sourcegraph/docsite/README.md

 - An **absolute URL to a Zip archive** (with `http` or `https` scheme).
 The URL can contain a fragment (such as `#mydir/`) to refer to a specific directory in the archive.

   If the URL fragment contains a path component `*` (such as `#*/templates/`), it matches the first top-level directory in the Zip file.
 (This is useful when using GitHub Zip archive URLs, such as `https://codeload.github.com/alice/myrepo/zip/myrev#*/templates/`.
 GitHub produces Zip archives with a top-level directory `$REPO-$REV`, such as `myrepo-myrev`, and using `#*/templates/` makes it easy to descend into that top-level directory without needing to duplicate the `myrev` in the URL fragment.)

+  If the URL contains the literal string `$VERSION`, it is replaced by the user's requested version from the URL (e.g., the URL path `/@foo/bar` means the version is `foo`). ⚠️ If you are using GitHub `codeload.github.com` archive URLs, be sure your URL contains `refs/heads/$VERSION` (as in `https://codeload.github.com/owner/repo/zip/refs/heads/$VERSION`), not just `$VERSION`.
+This prevents someone from forking your repository, pushing a commit to their fork with unauthorized content, and then crafting a URL on your documentation site that would cause users to view that unauthorized content (which may contain malicious scripts or misleading information).

 ### Specifying site data